guanjue/Joint_Human_Mouse_IDEAS_State/other_scripts/state_coe_score/coe_human/README.md

 ###
 ```
-# get_coe_score.05292022.JustHuman.sh: is used for Human data only
+# get_coe_score.05292022.JustHuman.sh: is used for Only Human data analysis.
+(From Downloading data to the final outputs)

 # get_coe_score.04292022.human.sh: is used for joint Human & Mouse data analysis